brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 4 bht.md

 2. "But as it is exceedingly difficult to be witty without becoming satirical, and as jesting itself carries in it a portion of conceit not at all in keeping with the character of a godly man, Paul very properly dissuades from this practice."
 3. "All our conversations ought to be, in the true sense of the words, sweet and graceful; and this end will be gained if the useful and the agreeable are properly mingled."

+### Philip Schaff:
+1. "Neither filthiness, or, 'obscenity;' whether of thought, word, or deed; in Colossians 3:8 the reference is to words."
+2. "Nor foolish talking; insipid, stupid speech, perhaps including more than this: 'the talk of fools, which is folly and sin together' (Trench)."
+3. "But rather giving of thanks.
+Either, thanksgiving rather is 'fitting,' or, let it be among you (from Ephesians 5:3).
+The latter is preferable.
+'Thanksgiving' is not to be explained as 'gracious speech,' or 'devoutness,' but means giving of thanks to God.
+This is the proper tone of Christian speech, and this will drive off the evil habits just spoken of: 'to the abuse of the tongue is opposed this holy and yet glad use; Ephesians 5:18-19' (Bengel)."

 ### Archibald T. Robertson:
 1. "Filthiness (αισχροτης).
 Old word from αισχρος (base), here alone in N.T."
 2. "Foolish talking (μωρολογια).
 Late word from μωρολογος (μωροσ, λογος), only here in N.T."